Obtaining Nadcap Accreditation: Helping You Pass Your Audit

 As part of the job audit, some have found that auditors will typically verify you are meeting all the requirements of AMS 2750.
 As such, it is essential that you have records on hand that clearly demonstrate how you are meeting all of the necessary requirements.
 In combination with meeting all the requirements for AMS 2750, it is also required that you define your instrumentation classes and types, work zones, etc., as well as have the proper documentation available to show the auditor.
 During the internal audit, then, it is recommended that you carefully review this information when performing job audits to ensure everything is in order for the official audit.

 During the job audit, the auditor will also typically review the cycle data to make sure the cycle complies with the customer's requirements for the beginning and end of the soaking time (i.e., combination of first-in or last-in and first-out or last-out).
 As such, you should also carefully review your own cycle data during the internal audit process.

-Through discussions concerning this aspect of the audit process, we have found that an important step is verifying your customer's initial soak requirements prior to running and cycle and listing this information on the process sheet in the job traveler.
-If you are unsure about the requirements for the start and end times, it is recommended that you refer to the guaranteed soak-in table, which can be found on eAuditNet in Section 12.3.3 of AC7102, or to other industry and customer specifications that call out this information.
+We have found that an important step is verifying your customer's initial soak requirements prior to running a cycle and listing this information on the process sheet in the job traveler.
+If you are unsure about the requirements for the start and end times, it is recommended that you refer to the guaranteed soak-in table, which can be found on eAuditNet in Section 12.4.3 of AC7102, or to other industry and customer specifications that call out this information.